 Read our guide to the best food pubs in Ambleside, and don’t forget to take a look at our self-catering cottages in Ambleside for your stay.

-Tucked away on North Road, the Unicorn is one of those pubs you have to know about.
-This part of Ambleside was known as Above Stock and is home to some of the oldest buildings in the town, with the Unicorn being the oldest pub.
+Tucked away on North Road, The Unicorn is one of those pubs you have to know about.
+This part of Ambleside was known as Above Stock and is home to some of the oldest buildings in the town, with The Unicorn being the oldest pub.
 As you would expect with that kind of accolade, it has a wonderful traditional feel and serves up hearty pub meals and real ale.

 The Royal Oak is on the corner of Church Street.
-Look past all the chalk boards proclaiming live sports and extensive menus, as the Royal Oak is a really warm friendly pub that has a wonderful traditional feel.
+Look past all the chalkboards proclaiming live sports and extensive menus, as the Royal Oak is a really warm friendly pub that has a wonderfully traditional feel.
 There’s a nice beer garden to the front where you can enjoy a bit of people watching.
 If you’re bringing a dog, make sure they look their best, as they may get snapped to go on the pet wall of fame!
 Their food speciality is the goulash, which comes in either a meat or vegetarian option.

 The Kirkstone Pass Inn

 A ‘traditional inn with altitude’, the Kirkstone Pass Inn is a pub of legend and acclaim.
-It’s the highest pub and occupied building in Cumbria and is over 500-years-old.
+It’s the highest pub and occupied building in Cumbria and is over 500 years old.
 With all that age, it’s no surprise that there are stories of mysterious hauntings!
 The interior is rustic in style and the owners pride themselves on serving good ‘mumsy’ meals and several namesake beers.

 The piece-de-resistance at The Wateredge Inn on Borrans Road has to be the large lawned garden that sits right on the lakeshore.
 There’s even a jetty with boat moorings!
 You can enjoy a locally-sourced traditional pub meal and then head out into the beer garden and maybe even dip your toes in the water while you sup your drink of choice.